 The following states are not even allowed to charge Part B excess charges by law:

 Who Can Enroll in Plan N?

-For everyone else, enrollment starts close to your 65th birthday.
-You can send in an application for a Medicare Supplement starting three months before you turn 65.
-This is the beginning of Open Enrollment, which lasts for seven months.
+This is the beginning of your open enrollment period.
 You’ll want to enroll at this time, if at all possible.
 You get the best rates at this time, and no insurance company can deny your application, and that’s why we recommend you try to enroll at this time.

 How Do I Save Money on Plan N?

 Each company offering Medicare supplement plans is required to provide coverage within each plan letter that meets federal guidelines.